Environmental, Social and Governance

 Learn about our ESG commitments

 As a Canadian Crown corporation, we recognize the importance of being a leader around excellence in business practices.
-At CDEV, sound ESG practices are integral in supporting businesses and creating long-term value for Canadians.
+At CDEV, sound environmental, social and governance (“ESG”) practices are integral in creating long-term value for Canadians.

-To emphasize environmental accountability, we released our inaugural Taskforce on Climate-Related Financial Disclosures (TCFD) report in July 2023, demonstrating our ambition in addressing climate-related risks and opportunities, both at the corporate level and within its subsidiaries.
+To emphasize environmental accountability, we release an annual Taskforce on Climate-Related Financial Disclosures (“TCFD”) report, demonstrating our ambition in addressing climate-related risks and opportunities, both at the corporate level and within its subsidiaries.
+To learn more, click on the following links:

-This report outlines how CDEV completed a climate change materiality assessment to identify, assess, and prioritize its climate-related risks and opportunities.
-It is also the first step towards a climate change strategy that identifies opportunities for CDEV to improve the integration of climate change in our business model.
+These reports outline how CDEV assesses climate change materiality to identify, assess, and prioritize its climate-related risks and opportunities.
+It is also a step towards a climate change strategy that identifies opportunities for CDEV to improve the integration of climate change in our business model.

 Trans Mountain Corporation (TMC)

 As a natural resource-extracting Crown corporation, the responsibilities of environmental and social impacts are an intrinsic element of TMC’s past, present and future.
-Our commitment to global sustainability and regional biodiversity, as well as ethical hiring and management practices, is apparent.
-In 2023, TMC released its third full report which summarizes its ESG practices, which can be found on their website.
+Its commitment to global sustainability and regional biodiversity, as well as ethical hiring and management practices, is apparent.
+TMC releases annual ESG reports, which can be found on its website.

 As an off-shore production platform located in the waters of Newfoundland and Labrador, environmental responsibility and stewardship principles are integral to Hibernia’s operation.
 These foundational principles are at the forefront of the actions and initiatives of its operator: Hibernia Management and Development Company Ltd.